Fr. Jay visited our ASP teams in Grundy, VA this week and shares a video of his time there; read the Friday update for this week.

-Many families in our area continue to live in fear due to confusion around current immigration policies and enforcement.
+Many families in our area continue to live in fear and are being increasingly marginalized.
 Learn about our grocery/goods drive and other ways you can stand in solidarity with those in need.

 June is recognized as Gun Violence Awareness Month, and people are encouraged to wear orange to raise awareness.
 The Episcopal Diocese of NC is hosting two events for those who wish to learn more about–and engage with–the issues surrounding gun violence in America.